M-Rucker/Hello-World/README.md

 # Hello-World
-Learning to Code - exploring beyond Codecademy
+Learning to Code - exploring outside of Codecademy while continuing the lessons.